Jacob-RC/11ty-blog-site/src/blog/2021-05-15-my-second-article.md

 Budgeting is also different for each person.
 Sometimes, setting aside 50% of income is not enough to cover expenses.
 You may need to dip into the "wants" portion of you budget for a while to cover these expenses.
 While it might be tempting to dip into the 20% savings category, try not to, as it's always better to sacrifice a bit of short-term spending than long-term stability.

+To get started with 50-30-20 budgeting, compile your monthly post-tax income and divide it into money for your needs wants and savings.
+As you spend, categorize each expense and make sure they fit within your budget for that category.
+Adjust the actual percentages as necessary.

 A 50-30-20 budget is quite easy to follow and implement.
 It provides a nice general structure to think about how different parts of your income can be used for distinct goals.
 By also accounting for wants in a budget, a 50-30-20 budget helps create a balanced budget that allows you to cover your needs, have fun, and also work towards your financial goals.

 As previously mentioned, a 50-30-20 budget lacks customizeability.
 As incomes go towards either extreme, more or less than 50% of income may be required to cover expenses.
 When using a 50-30-20, understand that it's a rough guideline that should be modified based on your unique financial situation.